Certifying Anosov representations: Introduction

 The local-to-global principle of Kapovich-Leeb-Porti relies on a Theorem which guarantees that sufficiently straight and spaced sequences are Morse quasigeodesics.
 Our Theorem \ref{thm:straight and spaced implies undistorted} is a similar but slightly different statement that guarantees a sequence is \emph{$d_\alpha$-undistorted} (Definition \ref{def:definitions for sequences}), which means that the first singular value gap grows coarsely linearly.
-Besides the statement, there are also some technical differences with the proof here compared with their proof and that of \cite{Rie21}.
+A Morse quasigeodesic is always $d_\alpha$-undistorted but the converse does not hold for arbitrary sequences.
+Accordingly, the criterion we obtain here has weaker assumptions and a weaker conclusion than e.g.\ \cite[Theorem 3.18]{KapovichLeebPorti2023localtoglobal}.
+See the beginning of Section \ref{sec: straight and spaced} for a more precise discussion.
+Besides the statement, there are also some technical differences with the proof here compared with their proof and that of \cite{riestenberg2024quantified}.
 For example, Kapovich-Leeb-Porti work with an $\iota$-invariant model simplex (where $\iota$ is the ``opposition involution") and we crucially drop that assumption here.
-Compared to the proof in \cite{Rie21} we make use of further auxiliary parameters and incorporate new estimates (Lemma \ref{lemma: dalpha and busemanns} and Lemma \ref{lem:lipschitz constant of zeta}) and the key angle-to-distance formula, Lemma \ref{lem:angle-distance formula}, mentioned above.
+Compared to the proof in \cite{riestenberg2024quantified} we make use of further auxiliary parameters and incorporate new estimates (Lemma \ref{lemma: dalpha and busemanns} and Lemma \ref{lem:lipschitz constant of zeta}) and the key angle-to-distance formula, Lemma \ref{lem:angle-distance formula}, mentioned above.

 Applying the local-to-global principle amounts to calculating various geometric quantities in the associated symmetric space.
 An implementation by the author is available at \cite{Rie24code}, and a faster implementation by Teddy Weisman is available at \cite{Weis24code}.
 Both implementations are in Python.
 KBMAG \cite{kbmag1.5.11} is required to produce an automoton and enumerate all geodesic words of length $8$.
 Strictly speaking, neither computation is rigorous, in the sense that there is no guarantee on the numerical precision in the calculation; however, the results presented here are compatible with the computation in \cite{Rie23verifying} based on hyperbolic geometry, so are expected to be accurate.
 An implementation with numerical guarantees is necessary to use these techniques to rigorously prove the Anosov property.
-A generalized implementation, which can accept approximate generating sets and rigorously guarantee the Anosov condition, is an appealing avenue for future work.
+A generalized implementation, especially one which can accept approximate generating sets and provide rigorous guarantees for the numerical precision, is an appealing avenue for future work.